 - We embrace all aspects of the client’s physical, psychological, emotional, spiritual, legal, vocational and social life.

 - We enhance a person’s self-confidence to a point where it is possible to integrate back into society

-To really decide if Northbound is right for you, we should look at some specific treatments for common chemical dependencies.
-For example, perspective clients addicted to alcohol have unique detoxification needs.
-Our caring staff recognizes that this individual will be dealing with restlessness, irritability, difficulty sleeping and anxiety while withdrawing from alcohol.
-Through the oneEIGHTY program at the J-Housefacility we are equipped to help guide our clients through the detox process.
-As a client progresses into treatment and gets through the withdrawal symptoms, they will face another set of challenges as the healing begins.
-The brain and the body will begin to normalize, while thinking, concentration and coordinated movement will improve.
-This is a great feeling but can be a lot to process.
-That is why we have professional staff available 24 hours a day to assist our clients as they move towards recover from alcohol addiction.
+Before deciding if Northbound is the right choice for you, it may help to look at some specific treatments for common chemical dependencies.
+For example, prospective clients addicted to alcohol have unique detoxification needs.
+Our skilled and compassionate staff understands that this individual will be dealing with restlessness, irritability, difficulty sleeping and anxiety while withdrawing from alcohol.
+Through the oneEIGHTY program at the J-House facility, we are equipped to help guide our clients through the detox process.
+As a client progresses into treatment and gets through the withdrawal symptoms, he will face a new set of challenges as the healing begins.
+The brain and the body will begin to normalize, and thinking, concentration and coordinated movement will improve.
+This feeling can be both exhilarating and overwhelming.
+That is why we have professional clinical staff available 24 hours a day to assist our clients as they move towards recovery from alcohol addiction.

-Northbound doesn’t fit the client into the treatment, we build the treatment around the client.
-We achieve this unique methodology by customizing a treatment plan for each and every client.
-This treatment plan lays out a course for 30, 60 and 90 days, through transitional living and outpatient care, to sober living until the client is collecting his or her 1-year-of-sobriety chip.
-That the Northbound difference: We want to see all of clients achieve one year of sobriety.
-So, are we right for you?
-We hope so.
-If we’re not – we’ll still help you make the right choice in treatment.
+At Northbound, we don’t try to fit the client into the treatment; we build the treatment around the client.
+By customizing a substance abuse treatment plan for each and every client, we can ensure that we are truly meeting their unique emotional, physical and spiritual needs and providing the best path to recovery.
+Our individualized treatment plan lays out a course for 30, 60 and 90 day; through transitional living and outpatient care, to sober living until the client is collecting his or her 1-year-of-sobriety chip.